US English spelling version Australian English spelling version UK English spelling version

 Word lists for children and schools contain words that pose problems for school age children.
 Words are graded/grouped for age level and by first letter of the word, for convenience.
 The word lists cover commonly misspelled words (demons); the most common words in children's reading; the most common nouns; a core of words that people should be able to spell on sight, without sounding; and the most common words that cover about three-quarters of children's reading.

-Download lists of a core of words that children should be able to spell on sight, without sounding, here.
+• Core of words that children should be able to spell on sight, without sounding.

-Download lists of the most common words that cover about three-quarters of children's reading, here.
+• Most common words that cover about three-quarters of children's reading.

 Medical terms

-Medical word lists are now available for Personal Best Spelling.
-Words follow the U.S. spelling convention but can be edited to conform to other spelling conventions.
+Medical word lists are available for Personal Best Spelling™ V2 for AUD$3.
+Words follow the U.S. spelling convention but can easily be edited to conform to other spelling conventions—here are some conversion examples.
 Intending users should check that the terms are suitable for use within their own medical practice.

 Medical terms are sorted into approximately 600 separate word lists covering the following medical fields, among others: